LilianaSepulveda/holberton-system_engineering-devops/0x02-shell_redirections/README.md

-tr A Z | tr c e Replace all characters A and c from input to Z and e respectively tr -d c | tr -d C Create a script that removes all letters c and C from input rev Write a script that reverse its input sort /etc/passwd | cut -d : -f1,6 displays all users and their home directories, sorted by users
+tr A Z | tr c e Replace all characters A and c from input to Z and e respectively tr -d c | tr -d C Create a script that removes all letters c and C from input rev Write a script that reverse its input cat /etc/passwd | cut -d: -f1,6 | sort displays all users and their home directories, sorted by users